The year in travel: Simon Calder looks back at the highs (and mostly lows) of 2022

 April

+At last, Britain's biggest budget airline, easyJet, admitted it had been making up non-existent rules for UK passport holders travelling to the European Union, and agreed to compensate passengers who had been wrongly denied boarding.

+The following month, Ryanair and the UK Foreign Office followed suit.
+The Independent had provided the airlines and government with an exact statement of the correct rules in 2021, which British Airways, Jet2 and Wizz Air all accepted.

 On 17 April, public transport chaos scuppered many journeys to London’s airports.
 “Aiming for the big four London airports on public transport today?

-“Heathrow: Tube closed, use TfL rail instead.
+Heathrow: Tube closed, use TfL rail instead.
 Gatwick: Victoria closed, Thameslink a shambles.

-“Stansted: Express not running, take the bus.
+Stansted: Express not running, take the bus.
 Luton: Forget Thameslink from St Pancras.”
+And there wasn’t even a strike on.

 May